GitHubOctocatBot/welcome-to-github/README.md

 :tada: You just made your first commit! :tada:

 ## Rename your repository
  This repository is called “hello-world,” but most repositories are named after the projects they contain.
 To update your repository’s name, click the `Settings` tab on this page.
-This will take you to your repository’s setting page.
+This will take you to your repository’s settings page.

 [image placeholder]